 HUD Sustainable Communities Capacity Building Grant

-In addition to CEPM, the Water Infrastructure Capacity Building Team includes members of the Environmental Finance Center Network (EFCN), specifically the New England Environmental Finance Center, the Environmental Finance Center at the University of Maryland, and the New Mexico Environmental Finance Center.
-The team also includes three other University of Louisville centers: Center for Hazards Research, Center for Infrastructure Research, and Center for Land Use and Environmental Responsibility.
+CEPM is supporting the national Sustainable Communities Learning Network as a capacity building provider to Sustainable Communities grantees across the nation.
+CEPM leads a team comprised of members of the Environmental Finance Center Network (EFCN), specifically the New England Environmental Finance Center, the Environmental Finance Center at the University of Maryland, and the Southwest Environmental Finance Center, as well as two other University of Louisville centers: Center for Hazards Research and Center for Infrastructure Research

 Grantees and professionals working on projects supported by the federal Partnership for Sustainable Communities are encouraged to visit the Sustainable Communities Learning Network website for resources, technical assistance, and training events.

 Water Management Learning Modules

 May 8-9, 2013

 The link above is to presentations and materials from this two-day event to build rural communities capacity to manage water infrastructure needs sustainably.